-This is particularly true for parents of children with autism spectrum disorders (ASD).
+This is particularly true for parents of children with autism spectrum disorder (ASD).
 Scan the Internet for treatments for ASD, and you are likely to find hundreds, or even thousands, of “promising treatments” listed.
-Unfortunately, the vast majority of these treatments are not supported by scientific research.
+Unfortunately, the vast majority of these interventions are not supported by scientific research.

-It is also not uncommon for some professionals to claim there is scientific support for a treatment when, in fact, the support is based on very poor science or simply anecdotal information.
+It is also not uncommon for some professionals to claim there is scientific support for a intervention when, in fact, the support is based on very poor science or simply anecdotal information.
 Not all science is created equal.
-There are well-conducted studies that provide rigorous evaluations of treatments and there are poorly conducted studies providing no reliable information about treatments.
+There are well-conducted studies that provide rigorous evaluations of interventions, and there are poorly conducted studies providing no reliable information about interventions.

-Where does a parent begin when evaluating the myriad of treatments available for children with an ASD?
+Where does a parent begin when evaluating the myriad of interventions available for children with an ASD?

 Dr. David Sackett, a pioneer in the field of evidence-based practice, described three important components for practitioners to consider when planning treatment or interventions for patients/clients:

 - consider a patient or client’s values and beliefs.

 At the core of evidence-based practice is the use of procedures that have quality scientific support.
 When clinicians or practitioners incorporate the three components listed above into treatment plan decisions, they are developing an evidence-based practice.

 The federal government has recognized the value of evidence-based practice with the passage of two laws: “No Child Left Behind Act, Public Law 107-110,” and “Individuals with Disabilities Act, Public Law 94-142.”
 These laws were designed to ensure that every student receives services that are evidence-based.
 Parents should discuss and advocate for the use of evidence-based practices with their child’s educators.

 Both parents and educators may find it helpful to reference reports published by the National Autism Center, May Institute’s Center for the Promotion of Evidence-based Practice.